argonne-lcrc/user-guides/docs/account-project-management/ssh.md

 Configuring OpenSSH (Optional)
 ------------------------------

 LCRC currently runs several clusters.
 Following the directions below, you may interchange the cluster name based on your needs as they both use the same SSH keypair and filesystems.
-Bebop is currently the primary cluster and most users will be using this.
 When logging in, OpenSSH needs to know a few things.
 At the bare minimum, it needs to know the hostname of the computer you want to log in to.
 If the username on your computer is different than the username on LCRC clusters, you'll need to specify that too.
 If you didn't use the default `~/.ssh/id_rsa` filename for your SSH key when creating your SSH keypair, you'll need to specify that as well.

-`$ ssh -i /path/to/your/ssh_private_key <username>@bebop.lcrc.anl.gov`
+`$ ssh -i /path/to/your/ssh_private_key <username>@improv.lcrc.anl.gov`

 Luckily, OpenSSH provides a way to permanently store these settings so that logging in is as simple as:

-`$ ssh bebop`
+`$ ssh improv`

 These settings are stored in the `~/.ssh/config` file.
 If you don't already have one, create a new one.
 The general format of the SSH config file looks like: